Madison Metro Bus Pass

 Student Life Office, Room B1260, (608) 246-6224

 There is no charge for replacement of a lost or stolen bus pass.
-Madison College students may receive one bus pass replacement per semester or summer.
+Madison College students may receive one bus pass replacement per semester.
 As soon as a bus pass is reported lost or stolen, it is deactivated in the system and can no longer be used.

 Students who lose their replacement bus pass will need to purchase future ride passes from Metro Transit.Tips for Bus Riders

 Only the student to whom the pass was issued may use the pass to ride a Metro Transit bus or to gain access to the Para-Transit services.
 Bus passes are not to be loaned, given, traded, sold or gifted to any other person.
 Madison College bus passes are not transferable, nor are they redeemable for cash.
 Bus passes are subject to confiscation, if misused and students may be subject to conduct action and/or criminal charges.

 Faculty, staff and administrators from Madison College are not eligible to get a bus pass through the Commuter Services Program, unless they are also enrolled and taking a degree credit course or courses.
 As such, he or she would also be charged the commuter service fee.
 The program has been developed and funded by students for students.
 Faculty and staff have repeatedly been encouraged to work through their union to develop a bus-rider program for employees.